alc0ve/automatic-fortnight-debuggers/README.md

 ## How to Contribute

-If you created an application or package and would like other developers to contribute to it, you can include guidelines for how to do so.
-The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own if you'd prefer.
+If you would like to contribute to this project please contact either one of us via the GitHub links above.
+Please refer to the [Contributor Covenant](https://www.contributor-covenant.org/) as an industry standard.

-## Contact / Questions

-If you liked this project and want to see more, feel free to check out my other repos [here](https://github.com/alc0ve).
- For any questions or inquiries, you can reach me at cmcclai26@gmail.com for further information.